ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/readme.txt

 install and set up Docker on the specific operating system, refer to Docker documentation on: https://docs.docker.com.

-You will need a zip archive for the current Linux version of the TIBCO Business Studio™ BPM-Edition installation set, for example...
+You will need a zip archive for the current Linux version of the TIBCO Business Studio BPM-Edition installation set, for example...
-  TIB_business-studio-bpm-edition_5.0.0_linux24gl23_x86_64.zip
+  TIB_business-studio-bpm-edition_TAG_VERSION_NUMBER_linux24gl23_x86_64.zip

 This installation set should be added to the folder...
   <TIBCO Studio Home>/docker_cicd/image_template

   Note: this is the default location for the install set.
 The docker image
         build utility will use this by default (version-insensitive).
 If desired this can be located elsewhere and supplied as a parameter to the image build utility.

 Building the automated CI/CD docker image